sindbach/mongodb-spark-docker/README.md

 ```

-For examples, please see [reduceByKey.scala](spark/files/reduceByKey.scala) to query from mongodb, run a simple aggregation, and finally write output back to mongodb.
+For example, please see [reduceByKey.scala](spark/files/reduceByKey.scala) to query from mongodb, run a simple aggregation, and finally write output back to mongodb.
 This file will also be available inside of the spark container in `/home/ubuntu/reduceByKey.scala`

 Run the `spark shell` by executing: